kavi110/cleaningDataProject/codeBook.md

 	 *Laying

+#Values

-#Values :The values summary is from the source of the raw dataset given .
+The values summary is from the source of the raw dataset given .
 The mean and standard deviation for all the readings have been used and averages according to the subject and the activity.